ubc-tuehoang/Pi-Signal-Sequence-Splicing/README.md

 # π Signal Sequence Splicing with Machine Learning for Theoretical Exploration

-- Dare to dream
+- Dare to Dream
-- Ignite your inspiration and innovation
+- Inspire Bold Leadership
-- Strive for excellence
+- Embrace Diversity in Thought and Innovation
 - Discover the universe together and unlock the depths of knowledge and exploration.

 ------------------------------